awadheshgupta/GhostSetupOnAWS/README.md

     The template will create:

-    one VPC
+    one VPC,
-    Two public subnet (To manage DR)
+    Two public subnet (To manage DR),
-    Two private subnet (To manage DR)
+    Two private subnet (To manage DR),
-    one InternetGateway (To have connectivity to internet with VPC) NatGateways (To communicate with private subnets to the internet via the public subnet) SecurityGroups
+    one InternetGateway (To have connectivity to internet with VPC), NatGateways (To communicate with private subnets to the internet via the public subnet), SecurityGroups,
-    Elastic Load Balancers
+    Elastic Load Balancers,
-    IAM Role
+    IAM Role,

     Get The VPC external URL :